 Online marketing is the most potent tool for reaching a bigger audience because people spend most of their time online.
 The internet has become an essential part of our daily lives, and online marketing is no exception.

 - Search Engine Optimization (SEO)

 - Direct mailings

-Online ads are usually sold through pay-per-click (PPC) advertising networks or on platforms such as Google Ads, Facebook Ads and Twitter Ads.
+Online ads are usually sold through pay-per-click (PPC) advertising networks or on platforms such as Google Ads, Facebook Ads, and Twitter Ads.
 They allow marketers to target specific users based on location, age range, and other factors, including behavioral patterns.

 Benefits of Online Marketing

 Online marketing produces the following benefits:

 Online marketing eliminates geographical boundaries.
 A small business in New York can effortlessly reach a customer in Tokyo or Madrid.
 Global accessibility allows brands to tap into larger markets, diversify their customer base, and achieve a presence in previously unreachable regions.
 The vast reach of online marketing provides unprecedented growth opportunities, allowing even niche products or services to find their audience worldwide.